nzhagen/bibulous/doc/_build/html/_sources/developer_guide.txt

 The basic program flow is as follows:

-    1. Read the ``.aux`` file and get the names of the bibliography databases (``.bib`` files), the style templates (``.bst`` files) to use, and the entire set of citations.
+    #.
+Read the ``.aux`` file and get the names of the bibliography databases (``.bib`` files), the style templates (``.bst`` files) to use, together with the entire set of citations.
+    #.
+Read in the Bibulous style template file as a dictionary (``bstdict``).
-    2. If an "extracted" database file exist, then compare the citations in the extracted database against those in the ``.aux`` file.
+    #.
+If the ``use_citeextract`` keyword is set to True, and if an "extracted" database file exists, then compare the citations in the extracted database against those in the ``.aux`` file.
 If there are any differences, then re-extract the database.
 Otherwise, use the extracted database rather than the full one specified in the ``.aux`` file.
-    3. Read in all of the bibliography database files into one long dictionary (`bibdata`), replacing any abbreviations with their full form.
+    #.
+Read in all of the bibliography database files into one long dictionary (``bibdata``), replacing any abbreviations with their full form.
+In an "extracted" database, all entries are parsed, whereas in any other type of database file, only those entries whose keywords are found in the citation list are actually parsed.
+All other entries have their data saved as unparsed strings.
 Cross-referenced data is *not* yet inserted at this point.
 That is delayed until the time of writing the BBL file in order to speed up parsing.
-    4. Read in the Bibulous style template file as a dictionary (`bstdict`).
+It is only then that the cross-referenced entries have their data parsed into dictionary form.
-    5. Now that all the information is collected, go through each citation key, find the corresponding entry key in `bibdata`.
+    #.
+Now that all the information is collected, we can generate the ``.bbl`` file.
+Create the list of sortkeys, then go through each corresponding citation key in turn, and find the corresponding entry key in ``bibdata``.
 If there is crossref data, then fill in missing values here.
-Also create the "special fields" here.
-Finally, from the entry type, select a template from `bstdict` and begin inserting the variables one-by-one into the template.
+Also create the "special variables" here.
+Finally, from the entry type, select a template from ``bstdict`` and begin inserting the variables one-by-one into the template.

 Because the ``.bib`` file is highly structured, it is straightforward to write a parser by hand in Python: the ``parse_bibfile()`` method converts the ``.bib`` file contents into a Python dictionary (the ``Bibdata`` class' ``bibdata``).
 The ``.aux`` file is even easier to parse, and the ``parse_auxfile()`` method converts the citation information into the ``Bibdata`` class' ``citedict`` dictionary.
-The ``.bst`` style template file, having its own domain specific language, is much more complicated, so that its parser is generated from a grammar written for the ``Antlr`` parser generator.
-(This creates Bibulous' only external dependency -- Java -- which we may be able to eliminate if we use a Python-based parser generator, such as ``pyparsing``.)

 The ``Bibdata`` class thus holds all relevant information needed to operate on a bibliography and generate the output LaTeX-formatted ``.bbl`` file.